Dadusha: Stele of Dadusha

-In 1781 BC, Dadusha joined forces with the king of Upper Mesopotamia, Shamshi-Adad, in order to subdue the area between the two Zab Rivers.
-They were successful in this endeavor, and Dadusha had a victory stele commissioned commemorating the event.
+In 1781 BC, Dadusha joined forces with the king of Upper Mesopotamia, Shamshi-Adad I, in order to subdue the area between the two Zab Rivers.
+The attack on Qabrā occurred in the last regnal year of Dadusha and the 28th regnal year of Shamshi-Adad I. They were successful in this endeavor, and Dadusha had a victory stele commissioned commemorating the event.
+The fragmentary Mardin Stele of Shamshi-Adad I tells the story from a different perspective.

 The stele is an elongated stone monument which originally stood at the Temple of Adad at Eshnunna.
 The front side is carved with four registers while the narrow sides were inscribed with 220 lines of a cuneiform text divided into 17 columns; 180 cm high, 37 cm wide and 18,5 cm thick.
 The stele was found accidentally in 1983 while digging out a well in the outskirts of the ancient Eshnunna (modern-day Tell Asmar) in Diyala Governorate, Iraq.
 The center of the front side was damaged during the discovery.
-The upper register (the image of heroism) shows Dadudha (left) in a position of a slayer, tending on the defeated and slain King of Qabara, Banu-Ishtar.
-A standing male figure (right) adores Dadusha; this is probably a crown-prince or a military general.
+The upper register (the image of heroism) shows Dadusha (left) in a position of a slayer, tending on the defeated and slain King of Qabrā, Bunu-Ishtar.
+A standing male figure (right) adores Dadusha; this is thought to be either also Dadusha or the god Adad.
 The sun-disc with its rays of Shamash, combined with the crescent of Sin, appears at the central upper part.
-At the bottom of the image, the city walls of Qabara appear.
-This stele commemorates his victory over the city of Qabara in Arbela (modern-day Erbil, in Iraqi Kurdistan) and its king Banu-Ishtar, with the help of king Shamshi-Adad (also Shamshi-Addu) of Ekallatum.
+At the bottom of the image, the city walls of Qabrā appear.
+This stele commemorates his victory over the city-state of Qabrā (possibly Kurd Qaburstan) and its king Bunu-Ishtar, with the help of king Shamshi-Adad I of Ekallatum.
+The stele's inscription states that Dadusha beheaded Bunu-Ishtar and carried his head back to Eshnunna.

 The stele dates back to the Old-Babylonian period, c.
 1800-1779 BC.
-It is on display at the Old-Babylonian Gallery of the Iraq Museum in Baghdad, Republic of Iraq.
+It is on display at the Old-Babylonian Gallery of the Iraq Museum in Baghdad.
 During the US-led invasion of Iraq in 2003 and subsequent ransacking of the Iraq Museum in April 2003, the stele escaped looting and vandalism.

 Laws of Eshnunna

-Two tablets found during excavations at the site Shaduppu (modern Tell Harmel) in 1945 and 1947 contain laws similar to the Code of Hammurabi, but predating them.
+Two tablets found during excavations at the site Shaduppum (modern Tell Harmal) in 1945 and 1947 contain laws similar to the Code of Hammurabi, but predating them.
 The Laws of Eshnunna were written during or just before the reign of Dadusha, although it is not conclusive whether Dadusha wrote them or not.
 Some of the laws included in this code are similar to Hammurabi's Code and Moses’ Code in Exodus.
 For example, they all contain a code pertaining to what happens when an ox gores a man.